CodeScop/Oge-Mai-Field-Guide/nano/newnanodeets.md

 - **Unlocked by:** The Rudakai Theory 2/3
 - **Type:** Battle
 - **Requirements:** Defeat 20 Kai
-- **Rewards:** 10 Festival of Oge-Mai Tokens and Wardrobe: Rudakai Lobule Ear https://4thewords.com/media/wardrobe/featured/male/wm&#95;1647-rudakai-lobule-ear-12084-68880.png
+- **Rewards:** 10 Festival of Oge-Mai Tokens and Wardrobe: Rudakai Lobule Ear https://4thewords.com/media/wardrobe/featured/male/wm&#95;1647-rudakai-lobule-ear-12084-68880.png (available to match each skin tone)
 - **Recommendations:**  It really takes care of itself here, doesn't it?

 ###Bounty from Dalse